nicolem321/RaySAttack/README.md

 Important Note: The code in this repository has the original root code from https://github.com/MetaMain/ViTRobust, modifications were made mainly in RayS.ipynb and GenerateImage.py

 The deliverable and report of this project can be viewed through this link: https://docs.google.com/document/d/1QedHofmJKbkmXQf3irBg7kKqQDHEs2Sl3OsJ5TURrZk/edit
+Note: Please open RayS.ipynb to see how the images are plotted and how the results are generated

 # Step by Step Guide